Zero-shot Class Unlearning via Layer-wise Relevance Analysis and Neuronal Path Perturbation: Related Works

-Moreover, Chundawat et al~\cite{10097553} addressed the challenge of achieving machine unlearning in scenarios without original training data, introducing the concept of zero-shot machine unlearning.
-They propose two methods, error minimizing-maximizing noise and gated knowledge transfer, to remove the influence of the forgotten data while preserving model performance on retained data.
-Tarun et al.~\cite{10113700} introduced a fast and scalable machine unlearning framework that uses error-maximizing noise and weight manipulation to unlearn specific data classes without accessing the entire training dataset.
-Their method applies an impair-repair approach, where noise is used to sharply unlearn a target class, followed by a repair step to recover overall model performance.
+However, most unlearning methods require the use of original training data, which increases the frequency of privacy data exposure and the risk of leakage.
+As a result, researchers have begun to focus on unlearning methods that do not rely on the training data.
+For example, Chundawat et al~\cite{10097553} introduced zero-shot machine unlearning, tackling unlearning without access to original training data.
+They propose two methods—error-minimizing noise and gated knowledge transfer—to remove the influence of forgotten data while preserving model performance on retained data.
+Tarun et al.~\cite{10113700} presented a fast, scalable unlearning framework using error-maximizing noise and weight manipulation.
+Their impair-repair approach unlearns specific data classes without the full training dataset, followed by a repair step to recover model performance.
 Existing research methods have also extended to feature unlearning.

-Xu et al.~\cite{10607903} introduced a "feature unlearning" scheme to address the limitations of existing machine unlearning methods, which typically focus on removing entire instances or classes.
-Recognizing the need for feature-level unlearning to maintain model utility They further proposed an approach~\cite{xu2024efficienttargetlevelmachineunlearning} constructed an essential graph to describe relationships between critical parameters, identify parameters important to both the forgotten and retained targets and use a pruning-based technique to remove information about the target to be unlearned effectively.
+Beyond the class or sample level, machine unlearning research is expanding.
+Researchers are now also conducting more thorough investigations at the feature level, seeking more detailed privacy protection.
+Xu et al.~\cite{10607903} introduced a ``feature unlearning" scheme to address the limitations of existing machine unlearning methods, which typically focus on removing entire instances or classes.
+Recognizing the need for feature-level unlearning to maintain model utility.
+They further proposed an approach~\cite{xu2024efficienttargetlevelmachineunlearning} constructed an essential graph to describe relationships between critical parameters, identify parameters important to both the forgotten and retained targets and use a pruning-based technique to remove information about the target to be unlearned effectively.

-Compared to the abovementioned methods, our approach focuses more on the correlation between neurons in the neural network and the unlearning data.
-Additionally, our method considers user privacy, as it does not require using the user's original model, which has not received much attention in previous methods.
-Ultimately, our approach efficiently accomplishes the unlearning task while maintaining the model's utility.
+Our approach differs significantly by operating at the neuron level, focusing on the relevance of individual neurons to the target class to be unlearned.
+This enables a highly fine-grained and precise unlearning process, thereby enhancing its overall granularity.
+Furthermore, our method prioritizes user privacy by not requiring access to the original training data, effectively achieving zero-shot unlearning.
+This distinct approach ensures efficient unlearning while effectively maintaining model utility.